Year Started: 1990

 The biggest difference between Regent and other cruise lines is the most inclusive cruise experience for the fare possible.
 Every cruise comes with a pre-cruise hotel stay in the city of embarkation and "free" shore tours in every port of call included in the fare.
 No other cruise lines (except river cruises) include shore excursions.
 The base value for these included shore tours is about $220, so a more elaborate tour may have a charge, but in general it will be $220 cheaper than a similar tour offered by a competing cruise line.

-Naturally, Regent also has some of the best service and cuisine at sea.
+As a leading luxury cruise line, Regent has some of the best service and cuisine at sea.
 Its ships are complete but not overdone, there isn't much frosting, just the best quality ingredients.
 For example, its standard cabins -- all called suites -- are among the most spacious in the industry.
-The alternative dining rooms, operated by France's famous Le Cordon Bleu school, are as adventurous and they are accomplished.
+The alternative dining rooms, operated by France's famous Le Cordon Bleu, are as adventurous and they are accomplished.
 The same can be said for the line's travel concierge program, which helps passengers devise the most exotic shore excursions they can imagine.

-The 1992 marriage of Regent and Seven Seas Cruises is a kind of fairytale wedding for cruise aficionados who remember such classic ships as Radisson Diamond, with her distinctive twin hull, and Seven Sea's Song of Flower.
-In fact, Song of Flower was as popular in her day as any ship can be, and when the people who knew her talk about her you are sure to see glistening in their eyes.
+The 1992 marriage of Regent and Seven Seas Cruises is a kind of fairytale wedding for cruise aficionados who remember such the lines earliest classic ships such as Radisson Diamond, with her distinctive twin hull, and Seven Sea's Song of Flower.
+In fact, Song of Flower was as popular in her day as any ship can be, and when the people who knew her talk about her, you are sure to see glistening in their eyes.
 Today she is an expedition ship for a German cruise line.

-Re-christened as Regent Seven Seas Cruises in 2006, (handy, the RSSC acronym continuing to work, not to mention www.rssc.com!), theare celebrated for such luxury innovations as all-outside staterooms, all-balcony suites, and butler service.
-The line was acquired by Prestige Cruise Holdings, the same company that owns Oceania Cruises.
-Many elements of the cruise line that formerly were not considered up to luxury snuff have been vastly improved, especially the food and itineraries.
+The cruise line was renamed in 2006 as Regent Seven Seas, (handy, the RSSC acronym continuing to work, not to mention www.rssc.com!), they are celebrated for such luxury innovations as all-outside staterooms, ships with all-balcony suites, and butler service.
+The line was acquired by Prestige Cruise Holdings, the same company that owns Oceania Cruises in 2008, and Prestige was acquired by Norwegin Cruise Line in 2015.

 Former CEO Mark Conroy left the helm of Regent in 2012 - although he remains on the Board of Directors.
-He ran the company for nearly 20 years and remains in good standing.Dining
+He ran the company for nearly 20 years and remains in good standing.Fellow Passengers

 The "Club Mariner" children's program operates only in the summer months in Baltic, Alaska and some holiday sailings.
 It is for children aged six to 11 and 12 to 17.
 The Compass Rose dining room has a dedicated children's menu.
 During the summer, Jean-Michel Cousteau's Ocean Futures Society offers a special "Ambassadors of the Environment" program for kids aboard Paul Gauguin.Past Passenger Programs